chrisgrieser/twitter-workspace-for-drafts/README.md

 **Composing**
 - Compose tweets with Twitter Syntax Highlighting (@mentions, #hashtags, ...).
-- Send tweets from directly from Drafts.
+- Send tweets directly from Drafts.
 - Automatically attach a hashtag when sending.
 Useful when tweeting repeatedly from a certain event
-- `Tweet Storm`: Send a longer text automatically as a chained Twitter thread.
+- `Tweet Storm`: Send a longer text automatically as a Twitter thread.
 - On iOS, easily quickly insert `#` and `@`.

 **Overcome the 280-character-limit**